How to Swim with Whales Safely: Expert Tips for an Unforgettable Experience

 Just by looking at the mammoth size of these beautiful creatures, it’s no surprise that some are not as eager to hop off the boat.
 After all, adult humpback whales are the length of a school bus and weigh upwards of 30 tons.
 One accident could potentially spell disaster.
 On the flip side, we must also consider the safety of the whales.

 Sharing the same space as these gargantuan animals does not have to be a scary experience.
 Humpback whales are one of nature's most gentle sentient creatures and are highly connected to their surroundings.
 They have unbelievable control over their body movements and special recognition.
-With the right guidance, you can limit the risks involved when swimming next to these gentle giants.
+With the right guidance, you can limit the risks of swimming next to these gentle giants.

 Let’s go over the essentials.